petuum/autodist/docs/usage/tutorials/save-restore.md

 # Build your model
 model = get_your_model()

-# create the AutoDist Saver
+# Create the AutoDist Saver
 saver = autodist_saver()

-# create the AutoDist session
+# Create the AutoDist session
 sess = autodist.create_distributed_session()
 for steps in steps_to_train:
     # some training steps